NorthStarUAS/Simulator/README.md

   frame.
 This creates a model the closely matches the performance of the original flight data (good) but it cannot be decomposed into coefficient parts as with traditional methods.

+## Other use cases

+The **A** matrix is built for a specific aircraft at a specific configuration.
+This may not be great for full scale aircraft, but it is common to fly small battery powered UAV's with a fixed configuration and payload.

+* Integrity monitor: Once the model is created, the system is light weight enough to run on a typical small UAV flight controller.  the current state can be used to predict the expected next state.
+That can be compared to the true next state and outliers can be flagged when they exceed some error threshold.
+In addition the system has some simple knowledge of which input states are used to predict the dependent states, so it may be possible to further isolate an error condition to a specific set of inputs.

+* The system will predict X, Y, Z velocities in the body frame of reference.
+The norm() of this velocity vector is the true airspeed.
+  Thus, once the model is created, it can be used to estimate/predict a synthetic airspeed without needing an actual airspeed sensors.

+* For future work, if wind vector estimates are included in the state list, it may be possible to use the system to estimate/predict wind in all 3 axes.
+This could be an alternative to traditional in-flight wind speed estimators.
+Or this could be used as a way to estimate the vertical velocity of the air column for soaring applications.